rubimm-web/linux/assignment.md

 - New files automatically inherit the projekti group
 - Other users cannot access the directory
 - Both users have full control over the directory and its contents

+- This is a Bold text
+- This is a italic text
+Assignment 4 - Link
+This can be a code block